There are thousands of different workouts you could do; how can you choose the right beginner weight training routine?

 - Core: Abs

 There’s a range of exercises that fit these movements.
-Some are more effective or challenging than others, but a good beginner program will include at least one of each.
+Some are more effective or challenging than others, but a good weight training program for beginners will include at least one of each.

 Here are some examples of common exercises in the 4 major movement categories (core examples come later):

 - Hinge: Deadlifts, Romanian Deadlifts, Pull Throughs, Glute Bridges, Waiter’s Bows